GDPR and the cloud

 There is also the growing trend of data breaches being reported with a misconfigured Amazon S3 bucket being blamed for the infosec blunder.
 Often, these are either configured using the wrong settings by a business' IT admin or simply left to their default settings.
 With cloud storage, most CSPs come with baked-in settings for countries under different data protection laws, including GDPR, which means if you're operating in a cloud environment, setting the storage's data protection parameters correctly is of paramount importance.

 GDPR, the cloud and Brexit

-After the UK leaves the EU on 31 October 2019, it will then become a third country under GDPR.
-This means CSPs and businesses will have to work together to modify the data protection principles surrounding data subjects residing inside and outside the UK.
+After the UK left the EU on 31 October 2019, it became a third country under GDPR.
+This means CSPs and businesses have to work together to modify the data protection principles surrounding data subjects residing inside and outside the UK.

 UK companies that continue business with others in the EU must still store these residents' data in a way that abides by GDPR and the individual variances in the rules as set out by a given country.

 On the flipside, EU businesses storing the personal data belonging to UK residents will not have to abide by GDPR specifically, but the UK's Data Protection Act 2018 still applies all the core GDPR rules and will apply because of domestic law.
 GDPR aims to limit the flow of data outside of the European Economic Area (EEA) unless there is domestic legislation in place that is approved by the EU.
 Although the UK has GDPR-inspired domestic law, this isn't yet approved by the EU and could take considerable time to reach that stage.